ronoctua/old-study-codes/youtube/LinkedInClone/readme.md

 ### 🎓 LinkedIn Clone

-> **English:** It is a clone of the LinkedIn user interface in order to learn how to apply the "Shimer Effect".
+> **English:** It is a clone of the LinkedIn user interface in order to learn how to apply the "Shimmer Effect".

-> **Português:** Trata-se de um clone da interface do LinkedIn com o objetivo de aprender a aplicar o "Shimer Effect".
+> **Português:** Trata-se de um clone da interface do LinkedIn com o objetivo de aprender a aplicar o "Shimmer Effect".

 ↳ **[YouTube video link](https://www.youtube.com/watch?v=-ZV-_7vNRGw#🚀)**